-- 1. Prescribed by, or in consultation with, a specialist in rheumatology. - 2.
-Authorization of 12 months may be granted for members with documentation of having previously received a biologic indicated for moderately to severely active articular juvenile idiopathic arthritis. - 3.
-Authorization of 12 months may be granted for treatment of moderately to severely active articular juvenile idiopathic arthritis when any of the following criteria is met: - a.
-Documentation that the member has had an inadequate response to methotrexate or another nonbiologic DMARD administered at an adequate dose and duration. - b.
-Documentation that the member has risk factors (See Appendix E) and the member also meets one of the following: - i.
+- a.
+Documenation that the member has had an inadequate response to methotrexate or another non-biologic DMARD administered at an adequate dose and duration. - b.
+Documenatation that the member has risk factors (See Appendix E) and the member also meets one of the following: - i.
 High-risk joints are involved (e.g., cervical spine, wrist, or hip). - ii.
 High disease activity. - iii.
 Are judged to be at high risk for disabling joint disease.